Siryn: X-Force

 Siryn becomes a core member of X-Force, a paramilitary superhero team and for a time was its field leader.
 As a member of X-Force, her teammate Warpath develops a romantic interest in her while she begins flirting with Deadpool.
 Deadpool and Siryn become involved when the two fight Black Tom Cassidy and the Juggernaut.
 Although Banshee warns Siryn that Deadpool is a madman and a murderer, she finds Deadpool attractive, and the feelings are reciprocated.
 Over time, Siryn becomes the voice of reason and sanity in Deadpool's ear.
-She assists him in some of his missions, such as when Deadpool felt he needed some blood from the Hulk to cure problems with his own healing powers.
+She assists him in some of his missions, such as when Deadpool felt he needed blood from the Hulk to cure problems with his own healing powers.
 In the end Siryn becomes overwhelmed with balancing her duties with X-Force and the demands of Deadpool's mental health.
 She promises him that she would consider progressing their relationship if he continues on the path of good, and once she has her X-Force responsibilities secured.
-Warpath continues to seek Siryn's affections, and makes his dislike for Deadpool clear during a visit to the baseball diamond used in the movie Field of Dreams.
+Warpath continues to seek Siryn's affections, and makes his dislike for Deadpool clear during a visit to the baseball diamond used in Field of Dreams.

-Siryn confronts various adversaries during her time in X-Force: she puts down a coup in Asgard, and confronts the forces of Onslaught, the interdimensional media mogul known as Mojo, and S.H.I.E.L.D. on more than one occasion.
-Warpath helps her cope with her drinking problems, and as of recent issues of X-Factor she is leading a sober lifestyle.
+Siryn confronts various adversaries during her time in X-Force: she puts down a coup in Asgard, and confronts Onslaught, Mojo, and S.H.I.E.L.D. on more than one occasion.
+Warpath helps her cope with her drinking problems, eventually leading her to become sober.

 She becomes a vital part of the team, as opined by an aspect of Charles Xavier, which saves the entire team from a near-death experience.

 She leaves when Feral, a former teammate turned villain, slashes her throat, destroying her vocal cords and rendering her temporarily mute and powerless.